 Another son of Mayo to die during those seemingly hopeless days in the early summer of 1940 when Britain stood alone, and the RAF was on the back foot, as the Luftwaffe launched daily raids on airfields and military installations in England was Sergeant Patrick O’Flaherty from Kiltimagh.

-At only 23 years of age, he died on 6th June, 1940 when Beaufort L9797, 22 Squadron, crashed off the coast of Ashington, Northumberland, returning from a mission.
-He was a son of Thomas and Nellie O’Flaherty, Kiltimagh.
-He is remembered with honour in Chevington Cemetery, South Broomhill, Morpeth, Northhumerland.
+At only 23 years of age, he died on 6th June 1940 when Beaufort L9797, 22 Squadron, crashed off the coast of Ashington, Northumberland, returning from a mission.
+He was the son of Thomas and Nellie O’Flaherty, Kiltimagh.
+He is remembered with honour in Chevington Cemetery, South Broomhill, Morpeth, Northumberland.

 A map of Westport town centre, contained in Operation Green, shows premises occupied by T. Hastings, P. Jeffers and John Bourke, local garages/petrol stations, at that time, which would have been requisition by German mechanised forces for repairs and refuelling.
 German army mechanics were masters at retrieving and repairing damaged tanks in the field, thus the importance of identifying auto servicing garages.

-Operation Green contains 144 six-inch town maps marked with strategic locations, and almost 1,500 black and white photographs of Ireland.
+Operation Green (German: Unternehmen Grün) contains 144 six-inch town maps marked with strategic locations and almost 1,500 black and white photographs of Ireland.
 The maps are copies of Ordnance Survey maps, with overprints highlighting sites which the Germans would have considered targets in any invasion.

 As the final touches were been put to Operation Green, the RAF, now largely in control of the skies over the English channel, went on the offensive, despite suffering huge losses, as they attacked military and industrial targets deep inside Nazi Germany.

-It was on one of those dangerous missions that Ballina man, Sergeant Thomas Percival McHale, lost his life.
-On the night of on 24th / 25th August 1941, twenty-nine-year-old Sergeant “Percy” McHale was second pilot on Halifax L9572, one of five No. 35 Squadron aircraft detailed to attack the Marshalling Yards at Düsseldorf where the Germans had huge aircraft factories manufacturing and repairing fighters and bombers.
+It was on one of those dangerous missions that Ballina man, Sergeant Thomas Percival McHale, a member of the Royal Air Force Volunteer Reserve, lost his life.
+On the night of 24th / 25th August 1941, twenty-nine-year-old Sergeant “Percy” McHale was the second pilot on Halifax L9572, one of five No. 35 Squadron of heavy bombers that took off at 20:53 from R.A.F.
+Linton-on-Ouse (North Yorkshire).
+Their mission was to attack the Marshalling Yards at Düsseldorf where the Germans had huge aircraft factories manufacturing and repairing fighters and bombers.
+Percy McHale’s bomber did not make it back to England as the aircraft was shot down by a night fighter, a Messerschmitt Bf 110, and crashed at Grosage, near Chièvres, Belgium.

 The 35 Squadron website takes up the story: